13rian/alpha-zero-connect4/README.md

 ###### Output Representation
 After the residual blocks the network splits into two heads, a policy and a value head.
 The policy output of the network consists of a vector describing the probability over all possible actions.
-For Connect4 the policy can be described by a 7 dimensional vector because there are 7 possible columns in which a disk can be played.
+For Connect Four the policy can be described by a 7 dimensional vector because there are 7 possible columns in which a disk can be played.
 The value output of the network is a continuous value between -1 and 1 representing the outcome of the game for the current player where -1 means loss, 0 means draw and 1 means win.
 The value is also from the perspective of the red player.
 If it is yellow's a value output of 1 means that the yellow player will win with a probability of 100%.
 If on the other hand it is red's move a value output of 1 means that red will win win.

 ###### Training Loss